PinkWolfCoder/monochromatic-snake/README.md

 ## Credits

-This game was created by [Your Name Here].
-Feel free to use the code as a starting point for your own projects.
+This game was created by ChatGPT and Copilot.
 ```